AdamMeyers/The_Termolator/README.md

       	if word.endswith("ied"):
 	   UnicodeDecodeError: 'ascii' codec can't decode byte 0xc2 in position 7: ordinal not in range(128)

-  Once again, we have not tested the all-python-3 version to know whether or not this is still an issue.
+  Once again, we have not seen this error yet with the current all-python-3 version.